percwg/perc-wg/double/draft-ietf-perc-double.md

 In some conferencing scenarios, it is desirable for an intermediary to be able to manipulate some RTP parameters, while still providing strong end-to-end security guarantees.
-This document defines SRTP procedures that use two separate but related cryptographic contexts to provide hop-by-hop and end-to-end security guarantees.
+This document defines SRTP procedures that use two separate but related cryptographic operations to provide hop-by-hop and end-to-end security guarantees.
 Both the end-to-end and hop-by-hop cryptographic algorithms can utilize an authenticated encryption with associated data scheme or take advantage